 Advanced disease might cause rectal bleeding, blood in the stool, a change in bowel habits, and cramping pain in the lower abdomen.
 In some cases, blood loss from the cancer leads to anemia, causing symptoms such as weakness and excessive fatigue.

+It is important to note that if anything unusual is found during either the FOBT test or flexible sigmoidoscopy, a colonoscopy is used as a follow-up test.
+Individuals should talk to their doctors about which screening test is right for them.
 Individuals who have an increased risk of developing the disease should talk to their health care provider about whether earlier or more intensive screening is needed.

 In recent years, an increase in colorectal cancer incidence among younger adults has been identified in the United States.
 Therefore, timely evaluation of symptoms consistent with colorectal cancer in adults under age 50 is especially important.